Charles Coward: Post-war

 After the war Coward testified at the Nuremberg war crimes trials, describing the conditions inside the Monowitz camp, the treatment of Allied POWs and Jewish prisoners and the locations of the gas chambers.
 In 1953, Coward also appeared as a witness in the "Wollheim Suit", when former slave labourer Norbert Wollheim sued IG Farben for his salary and compensation for damages.

 In January 1955, Coward joined the Old Comrades Lodge No. 4077 of UGLE.

-He was the subject of This Is Your Life in 1960 when he was surprised by Eamonn Andrews at the BBC Television Theatre.
+He was the subject of This Is Your Life broadcast on 24 October 1960, when he was surprised by Eamonn Andrews at the BBC Television Theatre.

 Media

 In 1954 John Castle's book, The Password is Courage, describing Coward's wartime activities, was published.
 It has been through ten editions since and remains in print.
-On the back cover of the current edition, he is billed as "The Man who Broke into Auschwitz" (which is also the title of Denis Avey's book).
+On the back cover of the current edition, he is billed as "The Man who Broke into Auschwitz" (which is also the title of Denis Avey's semi-fictional and semi-autobiographical book, "The Man who Broke into Auschwitz").
 This was adapted into a 1962 film also titled The Password Is Courage starring Dirk Bogarde.
 The film was lighthearted compared to the book and made only passing reference to Coward's time at Auschwitz; it concentrated instead on his numerous escapes and added a fictitious romantic liaison.